LegischBeatz/FeedPulse/README.md

 ### View Stored Articles

-Open `http://localhost:8000/articles` in your browser to see previously rewritten articles rendered as a simple web page.
+Open `http://localhost:8000/articles` in your browser to view your rewritten articles styled in a tweet-like layout.

 ## Feed Manager